Banani Lake

-Banani Lake is a lake in Dhaka, Bangladesh, bordering Banani, Gulshan, Korail Adarsha Nagar, and Mohakhali.
+Banani Lake is a lake in Dhaka, Bangladesh, bordering Banani, Gulshan, Mohakhali and Korail.

 History

 Following the July 2016 Dhaka attack, the government imposed a ban on boats in the lake because of security concerns.
 The lake has faced encroachment from the Karail area.
-The lake borders the largest slum, Korail, and the posh neighborhood of Gulshan.
+The lake borders the posh neighborhood of Gulshan and one of the largest slums in Bangladesh, Korail.